pritesh/romana/containerize/kubeadm-install/README.md

 ### Limitations

-Currently it pulls images from dockers and depends on kubeadm for setup which needs external repos for installation.
+* Currently it pulls images from dockers and depends on kubeadm for setup which needs external repos for installation.
+* If changes to manifests in `/etc/kubernetes/manifests/` are made before CNI plugin is installed then kube-api-server fails to come up.